Twitter labeled Trump tweets with a fact check for the first time - Local News 8

 Twitter labeled Trump tweets with a fact check for the first time

-For the first time, Twitter has labeled a tweet from President Donald Trump as misleading.
+For the first time, Twitter called tweets from Donald Trump “potentially misleading” — a decision that prompted the president to accuse the social media platform of election meddling.

-On Tuesday, the social media company highlighted two of Trump’s tweets that falsely claimed mail-in ballots would lead to widespread voter fraud.
+On Tuesday, Twitter highlighted two of Trump’s tweets that falsely claimed mail-in ballots would lead to widespread voter fraud, appending a message the company has introduced to combat misinformation and disputed or unverified claims.

-“Get the facts about mail-in ballots,” read a message beneath each tweet.
-It linked to a fact-check page the platform had created filled with further links and summaries of news articles debunking the assertion.
+“Get the facts about mail-in ballots,” read the message beneath each tweet.
+It linked to a curated fact-check page the platform had created filled with further links and summaries of news articles debunking the assertion.

 Twitter said the move was aimed at providing “context” around Trump’s remarks.
 But Twitter’s unprecedented decision is likely to raise further questions about its willingness to consistently apply the label to other Trump tweets that have been deemed misleading by third parties, particularly as the president has lobbed baseless allegations against former Rep. Joe Scarborough regarding the death of a congressional staffer years ago.